victorgu-github/eks-fargate-quickstart/README.md

 3. Configure and test your monitor components
 - Go to directory <your repo directory>/adot-amp,replace <your eks cluster amp-ingest-irsa role>, <your amp remote write endpoint> and <your region> in adot-collector-fargate.yaml with your setup values. then run  kubectl apply -f adot-collector-fargate.yaml
-    a. <your eks cluster amp-ingest-irsa role> can be found in AWS IAM, go to Roles section, searhc mp-ingest-irsa and go to the one startin with your cluster name. copy ARN of that role.
+    a. <your eks cluster amp-ingest-irsa role> can be found in AWS IAM, go to Roles section, searhc amp-ingest-irsa and go to the one startin with your cluster name. copy ARN of that role.
     b. <your amp remote write endpoint> can be found in Amazon Opensearch service, go to opensearch-demo domain and copy Domain endpoint
 - Deploy a test app by running kubectl apply -f prometheus-sample-app.yaml